 If (1) above applies - if it is a Google satellite image or street view image - that should be obvious.
 You can't get a copy with EXIF data from Google but what you can do is to obtain a copy of the satellite image or street view image from Google marked with the year and month (street view) or at least the year (satellite images) the image was taken.
 See here and here.

 If you have the negative then you know that (4) above is the explanation.
 Similarly if you can tell from the general appearance or features in the photo that it must have been taken before digital cameras existed - or if you are sure that you took it and from features in the photo you know it must have been taken before you first owned a digital camera or smartphone.
-In all other cases there is the possibility that a JPG with EXIF data showing when the photo was taken might exist somewhere.
+In all other cases there is the possibility that a JPG/HEIC with EXIF data showing when the photo was taken might exist somewhere.
 So it is worth checking.

 Disclaimer